Country code – LI

-Liechtenstein is the fourth smallest country in Europe, after Vatican City, Monaco and San Marino.
-Its resident population is composed of about a third of foreigners, mainly Germans, Austrians, Swiss and Italians.
+Liechtenstein is the fourth smallest country in Europe, after Vatican City, Monaco, and San Marino.
+Its resident population is composed of about a third of foreigners, mainly Germans, Austrians, Swiss, and Italians.

 Liechtenstein is a constitutional monarchy, headed by the prince, or Fürst.
 The sovereignty of the state is shared between the prince and the citizens, who choose a parliament.
 The parliament of Liechtenstein, the Landtag, is composed of 25 representatives chosen by the people.
 A five-member chamber is responsible for daily political affairs.

-The country has an economic union with Switzerland and uses the Swiss franc as national currency, although it had its own currency, the Liechtenstein franc.
+The country has an economic union with Switzerland and uses the Swiss franc as the national currency, although it had its own currency, the Liechtenstein franc.

 Liechtenstein is a member of the European Economic Area (an organization that acts as a bridge between the European Free Trade Association (EFTA) and the European Union) since May 1995.